Staci’s Travel Tips

 Food

-Having said that, I’ve tried all kinds of things and enjoyed most of them.
-If you have allergies or prefer not to eat certain things simply communicate that to your host or waiter and ask to be accommodated.
+Still, I’ve tried all kinds of things and enjoyed most of them.
+If you have allergies or prefer not to eat certain things politely communicate that to your host or waiter and ask to be accommodated.
 Remember Benjamin Franklin’s words, “In wine there is wisdom, in beer there is freedom, in water there is bacteria.”
 Stay safely hydrated.

 Creature Comforts

 We all have them.
 Best to find out what yours are before you leave home.
 Someone once asked me what things I can’t live without.
-After wracking my brain to come up with something I had to concede, there’s nothing I can’t live without.
+After wracking my brain to come up with something I had to concede, that there’s nothing I can’t temporarily live without.
 There are, however, a few things I would really really miss.
-If there is something you can’t live without and you can’t bring it along, you had better adjust your expectations or please – stay home.
+If there is something you can’t live without and you can’t bring it along, best to adjust your expectations or stay home.

-- A notebook or paper and something to write with.
-Necessary to write down things you don’t want to forget.
-Or to give a heartfelt handwritten note or your email address to a new friend.
+• Paper and pen are handy for remembering certain things or to give a heartfelt handwritten note or your email address to a new friend.

-- Interesting Reading.
-Wherever I travel I love to read the local paper, if it’s in English.
-Since I’m not literate in any other language, I like having a book or two that I can sink my teeth into.
+• Wherever I travel I love to read the local paper, if it’s in English.
+I also like having a book with me.

 Wisdom